ansible/ansible/docs/docsite/rst/plugins/strategy.rst

 ++++++++++++++++++++++

 Only one strategy plugin can be used in a play, but you can use different ones for each play in a playbook or ansible run.
-The default is the :doc:`linear strategy/linear` plugin, you can change this default via :doc:`.configuration ../config`:
+The default is the :doc:`strategy/linear` plugin, you can change this default via :doc:`../config`:

 .. code-block:: shell